benjypng/logseq-todoist-plugin/README.md

-> logseq-todoist-plugin is currently not receiving PRs as the author is not able to review them expeditiously.

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

+> logseq-todoist-plugin is currently not receiving PRs as there is an ongoing re-factor.

-> README below needs to be updated.
-Please ignore the below.
+> README below is very outdated.
+It will be updated as part of the ongoing re-factor.

 # Overview